ATS Betting Explained

 What does ATS mean in betting?

 ATS stands for against the spread.
-Points spread go both ways – betting with the spread is backing the favorite, while ATS means choosing the underdog.
+Points spread go both ways – betting with the spread backs the favourite, while ATS means choosing the underdog.

 How do you read an ATS bet?